-As a regular reader of my blog, you know that I am a passionated ballroom dancer and that dancing is the only exercise I do.
-My husband and I practice in a studio owned by the Fairbanks Northstar Ballet.
+As a regular reader of my blog, you know that I am a passionate ballroom dancer and that dancing is the only exercise I do.
+My husband and I practice in a studio owned by the Fairbanks NorthStar Ballet.
 Of course, during the training I wear gym gear like print leggings with a top or when we are working on a choreography for an upcoming performance a practice skirt.
 Doing the latter is important to get the speed in turning right.
-The volumenous skirt of a ball gown – see this post from Dancing with the Fairbanks Stars for a photo – develops sort of a life of its own.
+The voluminous skirt of a ball gown – see this post from Dancing with the Fairbanks Stars for a photo – develops sort of a life of its own.
 It reduces your speed in turning and it still spins when you stop.
-If you don’t practice the dance with this effect, your performance will look awckward.
+If you don’t practice the dance with this effect, your performance will look awkward.

 Loosing outerwear ins spring or fall

 Of course, I don’t arrive in my practice attire.
 There are dressingrooms that the dancers can use.
 I can understand that teenagers may forget their jacket in the shoulder seasons when it is still/already chilly in the morning, but already/still pleasant in the later afternoon like it is the case in late April/early May or in early September.
 I can understand that kids forget their gloves or hats and that their guardians are to busy/stressed out to realize it.
 However, there is something that doesn’t get into my head.

 Each week there is at least one down jacket or other heavy coat that was left behind.
 At temperatures in the double negative digits (colder than -23.3C) , one would think that you realize that you forgot to put on your outerwear when leaving the building.
 Even when your mom/dad picks you up at the front door.

 Not that I never lost something or forgot something somewhere.
 But forgetting outerwear when it is so frigid cold outside that a freezer seems to be warm!